Point of view of the user

 To test is the best

 In our experience, you only know for sure something works, when it works.
-What?
-By this, we mean that software can’t be tested properly until you can use it.
+Of course that sounds a bit redundant.
+By this, we mean that software can’t be tested properly until you can actually use it.
 That’s why we like to work towards a Minimum Viable Product (MVP).
 This is an application that possess the absolute basics.
 The advantage of this, is that we can see in an early state if we’re on the right way.
 If not, we can directly make adjustments and avoid delay further on in the project.
 If the basics of the application are satisfactory, we can expand it with so-called ‘should haves’ and ‘could haves’.
+We like to do this according to the so-called MoSCoW method.